TekVanDo/Rick-and-Morty-Test-App/README.md

 # RickAndMortyApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
+This is Test Project made by Alexander Strochkov.
+Made with [The Rick and Morty API](https://rickandmortyapi.com)

 ## Development server